Alphasquare/Scout/README.md

 [Follow me on AlphaSquare!](http://alphasquare.us/people/lowseling)

+## When the code will be updated?

+In january 2015 will be available the next code update, the first Scout beta!

 ## About the first release

 I don't really know how much time I need to publish the first release, it depends on how much Github users help me